whareverrr/deploy_phase_4_project/README.md

 - Data analysis was done to prepare the dataset for effective model training and evaluation.
 - The data cleaning process identified and removed 77 duplicate rows from the training data, ensuring the uniqueness of entries.
-- The columns were then renamed and new labels were added to better reflect the data's content.
+- The columns were then renamed and new labels were added to reflect the data's content better.
 Text preprocessing involved converting all text to lowercase, removing punctuation, and filtering out stopwords, followed by tokenization and lemmatization to standardize the text data.
 This resulted in a refined column of processed text.
 - EDA provided insights into the distribution of article lengths and category frequencies, highlighting class imbalances and the lack of strong correlation between text length and category.
 Visualizations were used to understand the data better, revealing patterns and the prominence of key terms in each category.
+-
+### Visualizations

+a) Distribution of article length
+b) Distribution of categories
+c) Text Length vs. Category
+d) Word Cloud

 ## Modeliing